 Umm Al Emarat Park (Formerly Mushrif Central Park) is a wide expanse in the centre of Abu Dhabi.
 Year round features include play parks, a children’s wadi (stream), a petting zoo, botanical garden and the great lawn.
 Over the cooler winter months, the weekend Ripe Market is a fabulous added feature on a Saturday afternoon/evening with not just fresh food but family entertainment, artists and a huge variety of stalls.

 Beyond just the Corniche there are many other beaches to soak in the rays; public beaches can be found on Saadiyat Island (with some paid beach chair facilities provided by BAKE) and a popular family option is Al Bateen Beach on the east side of the main Abu Dhabi island – there’s also a women and children’s only section.

 Another way to cool off is at the Murjan Splash Park, part of Khalifa Park near to the Grand Mosque, its a much smaller version of some of the water parks but ideal size really for the quite little ones.

 Al Wathba Wetland Reserve – only open since 2014, just outside the city (Al Ain truck road) you will find this exciting new eco-conservation centre.
-They will soon be re-opening for the winter months Thursday to Saturdays.
-With a walking trail and bird hide you will find over 250 species of birds now calling this area home.
+They are open for the winter months Thursday to Saturdays.
+With a walking trail and bird hide, you will find over 250 species of birds now calling this area home.